LSU-UE5/UE5-Materials/translucent/README.md

 ##### `Step 11.`\|`UE5MAT`| :large_blue_diamond: :small_blue_diamond:

 Then go into the game and select the two cubes you previously created.
 Go into the details panel.
 Go to the **Lighting | Advanced** section.
 Look for the Radio line that has **Volumetric Translucent Shadow** and make sure it is set to `true`.
+Notice the shadows pop back into the scene!

 ![look at cube and expand lighting in details panel](images/volumeShadow.png)